-Lloyd’s have recently announced the new Lloyd’s Exchange initiative which is being established to provide two key aims: remove the future need to maintain multiple connections with other parties and suppliers in the market; and to ensure that one standard is enforced.
+Lloyd’s has recently announced the new Lloyd’s Exchange initiative which is being established to provide two key aims: remove the future need to maintain multiple connections with other parties and suppliers in the market, and to ensure that one standard is enforced.

 All of the ambitions of the Exchange are absolutely laudable and important for the future success of the market.
 However, despite what anyone says, this is Kinnect all over again and this project will go the same way unless the most vital issue is addressed.

-Kinnect had poor technology, poor management and confused ambitions but it was primarily in place to provide a central mechanism to deliver data from broker to underwriter during the placing process.
+Kinnect had poor technology, poor management, and confused ambitions but it was primarily in place to provide a central mechanism to deliver data from brokers to underwriters during the placing process.

 Kinnect was meant to take messages from Broker systems as submissions were created and distribute them to underwriters.
 Unfortunately, and this is where history is repeating itself, the brokers do not have systems that capture data at that point in the process.